 ….How odd.
 It looks like, yesterday, unless somebody else is now matching their domain stats in one of my trackers, which is highly unlikely because nobody else ever has, they found my Mammoth Cave page through a Google search….Did they even realize it was mine?

 [Update 7/26/14: In those days, my stalkers were the only ones showing up in my Google Analytics with the Network “mcore.”
+This seems to be AT&T’s mobile core network.
 Through a new category added to Analytics recently, the “User Bucket,” I was finally able to discover whether this reader of “Mammoth Cave” was my stalkers.
 No, it was not.
 But all other hits from “mcore” were my stalkers.]

 Just gonna stand there and watch me burn But that’s all right because I like the way it hurts Just gonna stand there and hear me cry But that’s all right because I love the way you lie I love the way you lie Rihanna/Eminem, “Love the Way You Lie”